 Andy Warhol remains one of the most influential figures in contemporary art and culture, an entrepreneur and innovator who considered almost anything as art and leveraged his fame into a worldwide brand.
 Now, 30 years after his death, his works are highly valued.
 His infatuation with celebrity, signature style, celebration and critique of American culture and obsessive documentation of his everyday life contribute to the enduring Warhol legacy, making him one of the most paradigm-shifting artists of our time.

-Warhol: Flowers in the Factory receives major support from Amicus Foundation, Betsy and Doug Elder and the State of Florida’s Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.
-Additional major supporters include: Gerri Aaron, Better-Gro, BMO Private Bank, Margot and Warren Coville, Gulf Coast Community Foundation, Ernest R. Kretzmer, Flora Major, Katherine and Frank Martucci and Williams Parker Harrison Dietz & Getzen.
-Supporting sponsors include Beverly and Bob Bartner, Linnie E. Dalbeck Memorial Foundation, Dart Foundation, Teri A Hansen, Marcy and Michael Klein and Charlotte and Charles Perret.
+Warhol: Flowers in the Factory receives major support from Amicus Foundation, Betsy and Doug Elder, Gulf Coast Community Foundation, State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.
+Additional major supporters include: Gerri Aaron, Better-Gro, BMO Private Bank, The Doris M. Carter Family Foundation, Margot and Warren Coville, Drs.
+Andrew and Judith Economos, Gold Coast Eagle Distributing, Ernest R. Kretzmer, Flora Major, Katherine and Frank Martucci, So Staged Event Rentals, and Williams Parker Harrison Dietz & Getzen.
+Supporting sponsors include Beverly and Bob Bartner, Linnie E. Dalbeck Memorial Foundation, Dart Foundation, Marcy and Michael Klein and The Woman’s Exchange.
+Additional sponsors include Teri A Hansen, Aimee and Chris Cogan/Maria and Allen Heise, and Charlotte and Charles Perret.

 Accompanying cultural performances that celebrate the spirit of Warhol are planned throughout the exhibition.
 This includes partnerships with Perlman Music Program/Suncoast, Asolo Repertory Theatre, the Sarasota Ballet, the Sarasota Opera and the Sarasota Orchestra.
 Family-themed events will also be held monthly, along with after-hours evening celebrations, lectures and classes in painting, photography and horticultural display.
 A full schedule of events will be provided in late 2017 at www.selby.org.